The HCG diet has been popular for many years.

-- Loading phase: Start taking HCG and eat plenty of high-fat, high-calorie foods for 2 days.
+- Loading phase: Start taking HCG and eat plenty of high-fat, high-calorie foods for two days.

-- Weight loss phase: Continue taking HCG and eat only 500 calories per day for 3 to 6 weeks.
+- Weight loss phase: Continue taking HCG and eat only 500 calories per day for 3–6 weeks.

 - Maintenance phase: Stop taking HCG.
-Gradually increase food intake but avoid sugar and starch for 3 weeks.
+Gradually increase food intake but avoid sugar and starch for three weeks.

-As for the weight loss phase, you're only allowed to eat two meals per day, usually lunch and dinner.
+During the weight loss phase, you're only allowed to eat two meals per day — usually lunch and dinner.

 HCG meal plans generally suggest that each meal should contain one portion of lean protein, a vegetable, a piece of bread and a fruit.

 Most of the HCG products on the market today are homeopathic, meaning that they don’t contain any HCG.

-Real HCG, in the form of injections, is approved as a fertility drug.
-It is only available through a doctor's prescription.
+Real HCG, in the form of injections, is administered as a fertility drug and available only through a doctor's prescription.

-Only these injections are able to raise blood levels of the hormone, not these "homeopathic" products sold online.
+Only injections can raise blood levels of HCG, not homeopathic products sold online.

-Bottom Line: Most of the HCG products available online are homeopathic and do not contain any real HCG.
+Summary Most of the HCG products available online are homeopathic and do not contain any real HCG.

-HCG has not been approved as a weight loss drug by agencies like the FDA.
+HCG has not been approved as a weight loss drug by the FDA.

-On the contrary, they have questioned the safety of HCG products, as the ingredients are unregulated and unknown.
+On the contrary, government agencies have questioned the safety of HCG products, as the ingredients are unregulated and unknown.

 There are also a number of side effects associated with the HCG diet, such as:

-These may be largely due to the starvation-level calorie intake, which is pretty much guaranteed to make a lot of people feel miserable.
+These may be largely due to its starvation-level calorie intake, which is almost guaranteed to make people feel miserable.

-Additionally, in one case a 64-year-old woman was on the HCG diet when blood clots developed in her leg and lungs.
-It was concluded that the clots were likely caused by the diet (15).
+In one case, a 64-year-old woman was on the HCG diet when blood clots developed in her leg and lungs.
+It was determined that the clots were likely caused by the diet (17).

-The HCG diet limits caloric intake to around 500 calories per day for weeks at a time, making it an extremely weight loss diet.
+The HCG diet limits calorie intake to around 500 calories per day for weeks at a time, making it an extreme weight loss diet.